gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-08/index.md

-- Override renovate.json ignorePaths so that it won't ignore examples or tests
+- Override renovate.json ignorePaths so that it won&apos;t ignore examples or tests
 - vpc: Expose default security group ID in outputs